Department of Music

 Advising

 Personalized advising is integral to our program.
-Prospective concentrators work with the Director of Undergraduate Studies to devise a course of study that supports the student’s goals in Music.
+Prospective concentrators work with the Director of Undergraduate Studies, Professor Eric Nathan, to devise a course of study that supports the student’s goals in Music.
 Once the concentration declaration is approved, the student is paired with a faculty Concentration Advisor who can help refine and revise the course plan throughout the student’s time at Brown.
 In the senior year, students work with a capstone or thesis advisor (who may or may not be the same person as the Concentration Advisor) to undertake a culminating project in the concentration.

 Additional information